Dempsey Hall 135

 - Minnesota/Wisconsin Reciprocity Program: If you are a Minnesota resident, you may qualify for reciprocity benefits, saving you money on out-of-state tuition.
 Tuition rates are about the same as the rates for in-state tuition.

-- Midwest Student Exchange Program (MSEP): Welcome Illinois students to MSEP!
-You can now earn your college degree at UW Oshkosh and pay reduced tuition rates as a MSEP student.
-Other participating states include: Indiana, Kansas, Michigan, Missouri, Nebraska and North Dakota.
-Some exceptions apply for students accepted into the traditional undergraduate nursing program.
+- Midwest Student Exchange Program (MSEP): You can now earn your college degree at UW Oshkosh and pay reduced tuition rates as a MSEP student.
+Participating states include: Illinois*, Indiana, Kansas, Missouri, Nebraska and North Dakota.

 - Return to Wisconsin Tuition Reduction Program: The Return to Wisconsin Tuition Reduction Program offers a 25% waiver of assessed nonresident tuition to children and grandchildren of UW Oshkosh graduates.